AshleyColeman/speckit-breakdown/docs/maintainers/OVERVIEW.md

 2. `/speckit.clarify` – interactive ambiguity resolution
 3. `/speckit.plan` – implementation plan for the feature
 4. `/speckit.tasks` – concrete `tasks.md`
+5. `/speckit.orchestrate` – convert `tasks.md` into ordered task docs
+6. `python -m src.cli.main` (or `/speckit.db.prepare`) – sync to the system brain
-5. `/speckit.implement` – implementation; later enhanced by features 003 and 005 below
+7. `/speckit.implement` – implementation; later enhanced by features 003 and 005 below

 The rest of this document explains the **extra commands** and architecture that sit around that core flow.